valflrt/leJardinier-v2/README.md

 }
 ```

-token.json (i made it secret because it enables people to control the bot):
+token.json (you need to create the file yourself):

 ```json
 "put your token here"